benjymous/annotations/sandman/sandman.26.md

 ##### Neil Gaiman, Kelley Jones, and George Pratt

+- Fifth part of storyline, _Season of Mists_
+- Sixth story reprinted in trade paperback _Season of Mists_
+- Audible Act II Chapter 6

 > In which a banquet is held,
 > and of what comes after;
 > concerning diplomacy and bedrooms, blackmail and threats;